yungshenglu/BufferOverflowAttack/README.md

 ---
 ## Solutions

-* **Step 0** – Before starting, we should try to use the serve and observe vulnerabilities
+1. Before starting, we should try to use the serve and observe vulnerabilities
     ```
     # Connect to the server 140.113.194.66:8787
     $ nc 140.113.194.66 8787